Discriminology/Educational-Equity-Data-Commons/README.md

 3. Statistical significance flags are stored in the table called `statistical_significance`; a value of `1` indicates that the ratio is statistically significant, meaning that the numerator is significantly higher than the denominator (or, in the case of AP and GT enrollment, lower) at the 95% confidence level.
 A value of `0` indicates that there is no statistically significant difference between the numerator and denominator of the ratio at the 95% confidence level.

+An illustration of significance testing for rates can be found [here](https://abtestguide.com/calc/)

 ### Raw data from Department of Education: